grisu/gricli/src/main/resources/help/commands/download job.md

 Command:	download job <jobname>

-Downloads the whole job directory to the location specified in the global 'dir'
+Downloads the whole job directory to the location specified in the global 'dir'.

 Parameters: